Nickchapman3773/Uranium-Fever/README.md

 ## Downloading Wabbajack
 - Download the <a href="https://www.wabbajack.org/" onclick="window.open('https://www.wabbajack.org/', '_self');">Wabbajack Installation file</a>.
 - Move the downloaded Wabbajack file to the file path of choice.
-The recommended location is "C\Modding\Wabbajack".
+The recommended location is `C\Modding\Wabbajack`.
 - Run Wabbajack.exe.
 This will automatically install Wabbajack.

 ## Installing Uranium Fever